 - Before using an oil internally, check the label first.
 Aside from checking online to see if an oil is meant for internal use or not, you can also simply look at the label to find out.
 If the oil includes supplement facts, it can be used internally.
 If not, the label will simply say, “For aromatic or topical use.”
 The single oils that should never be ingested are: Arborvitae, Blue Tansy, Cedarwood, Cypress, Douglas Fir, Eucalyptus, Spikenard, and Wintergreen.

 - Be aware of the way some oils react to UV light.
 Some essential oils cause photosensitivity, which can cause your skin to sunburn more easily.
 To be safe, after using any of the following oils, avoid UV light of any kind for up to 12 hours after applying.
-These oils are: AromaTouch®, Bergamot, doTERRA Breathe®, doTERRA Cheer®, Citrus Bliss®, Elevation®, doTERRA Forgive®, Grapefruit, InTune®, Lemon, Lime, doTERRA Motivate®, doTERRA On Guard®, Purify, Slim & Sassy®, Wild Orange, and Zendocrine®.
+Some of these oils include: AromaTouch®, Bergamot, doTERRA Breathe®, doTERRA Cheer®, Citrus Bliss®, Elevation®, doTERRA Forgive®, Grapefruit, InTune®, Lemon, Lime, doTERRA Motivate®, doTERRA On Guard®, Purify, Slim & Sassy®, Wild Orange, and Zendocrine®.
+Always be sure to read labels before applying essential oils on the skin to ensure that you are not at risk for skin irritation due to photosensitivity.

 - Children are more sensitive to oils than adults.
 When using the oils with your kids, always dilute the oil and start by only applying oils to their feet.
 Diffusing oils is the best course of action for using oils with kids under two years of age.
 Make sure that you’re always around when your children use an oil, and store them out of reach.